MARKTHERENCE/Celine-emy-Circuits/README.md

    - Orange Rockerverb 50w
    - Orange Thunderverb 50w
    - Randall Warhead X2 (Preamp only)
+     - Does not seem to work well with TL072's, so all op-amp models are Ideal components.
+     - 2N5484's are substituted with 2N5457's.
    - Vox UL730
    - Vox UL7120
      - Biasing for the power tubes are dependent on whether either preamp or poweramp sections are combined or isolated: